No More Non-Compliance!

 Avoiding The Penalties

-An “understatement” refers to any harm caused to SARS or the fiscus as a result of:
+An “understatement” refers to any harm caused to SARS or the fiscus because of:

-- Not paying the correct amount of tax due
+- Not paying the correct amount of taxation due

 - Engaging in an “impermissible avoidance arrangement.”